-I was born in a prefabricated residence adjacent to Swanscombe woodland (the lowest prefab on the left) and raised within the small country town called Swanscombe, where I enjoyed playing by large willow and chestnut trees and exploring the woodland.
-The headmaster at school taught us about the Viking invasions and the settlement.
-He told us that it was the reason many of us were fair.
-I noticed many Viking symbols around me, but took them for granted.
+I was born in a prefabricated residence adjacent to Swanscombe woodland (the lowest prefab on the left) and raised within the small country town called Swanscombe, where I enjoyed spending time by large willow and chestnut trees as well as exploring the woodland.
+The headmaster at school taught us about Viking invasions and the settlement.
+He explained it as the reason many of us were fair skinned.
+There were many Viking symbols around, but in those days I took them for granted.